Is there financial support to help with the costs of child-care while I’m working?

 - be in a teen parent unit (a school for teen parents) when your child turns one (or six months, if a place is available),

 - work with the Youth Service provider assigned to you, who will help you manage your money, and

 - attend a budgeting course and a parenting course.

 More details are on the Work and Income website.

 How much you'll get will depend on your circumstances.

 You may also be eligible for the Guaranteed Childcare Assistance Payment.
-This payment helps with the cost of childcare while you are attending school (or training, or working part time), and is for young people who have a child under five years of age.
+This payment helps with the cost of childcare while you are in full time education, training or work-based learning, and is for young people who have a child under five years of age.
 More information about eligibility criteria, the payment amount and how to apply, is on the Work and Income website.